To view a sample DEPA form before beginning a submission:

 We strongly recommend using the following browsers: Explorer, Firefox, Safari.

 You must be established in the CU personnel system with either a six digit Employee ID number (EIN) or Person of Interest ID number (POI) in order to access the DEPA reporting site.
-For information about these types of IDs please contact the Personnel Payroll Liaison (PPL) for the department with which you are affiliated.
+The POI Code Type should be either: External Trainee or Security Access, as other POI codes will not provide access.
+For assistance with the POI process please contact the Personnel Payroll Liaison (PPL) for the department with which you are affiliated.
 (If you are certain that you have an active EIN or POI number and you still do not see the CU Resources tab, contact IT Help.)

 Who is required to submit the DEPA?